 All moorings must be inspected at least every 12 months and meet specifications.
 Forward the inspection report to the Harbourmaster’s Office within 10 days of the inspection.
 An additional fee applies when a mooring report is submitted late.
 Please fill in the mooring inspection report form (PDF file, 355 KB).

-If you wish to apply to the Harbourmaster's Office for authorisation to inspect your own mooring, please read this information sheet (PDF file, 30KB) and complete the online application form (HAR003).
+A person requesting an inspection: If you wish to apply to the Harbourmaster's Office for authorisation to inspect your own mooring, please read this information sheet (PDF file, 30KB) and complete the online application form (HAR003).

 Details of mooring contractors are below.
-Please fill in the swing mooring inspection report form (PDF file, 355 KB) (HAR002)
+Please fill in the swing mooring inspection report form (PDF file, 355 KB) (HAR002).

 Mooring system specifications have changed over the years.
 A mooring that was authorised during a particular period may meet the specification relating to that period.
 When a component on the mooring system needs repair, the Harbourmaster requires the component to be replaced to meet the current specification.